Whether your children play baseball, soccer, basketball, football, or do other activities, you want them to be safe and have fun.

 Being active is good for all kids.
-With planning, a child with severe allergies can still take part.
-These six tips should help.
+And with a little time to plan, a child with severe allergies can still take part in games and sports.
+These tips should help.

-Check on whether your child should carry epinephrine shots.
-Not all kids with allergies need these, but children who are severely allergic to insect stings or certain foods should carry their epinephrine injection with them to the field.
-Your allergist can see if one is appropriate for your child and show you how to use it.
-You, your child's teacher or caregiver, and your child should also know how to use it.
+Ask about epinephrine shots.
+Kids who are severely allergic to insect stings or certain foods often carry an epinephrine injection with them to the field.
+Your allergist can decide if your child needs one and show you how to use it.
+Your child and her teachers, caregivers, and coaches should also know how to use it.

-Have a plan.
+Make a plan.
 Your child needs an allergy plan, in writing, signed by you and your allergist.
 The plan should list your child's allergy triggers, symptoms, and medications.
 Give a copy of the plan to your child's coaches and school.

 Pack your child's food.
 The safest way for kids with severe food allergies to eat on the road is to pack meals and snacks at home.
 That way, you know there are no triggers.
 Make sure your child knows what to avoid, in case they're offered something when you're not around.